vineetmehtaa/MeetingJoiner/README.md

 Here's why you should try this:

-- You won't have the hassle of finding the links everytime before you join a class!
+- You won't have the hassle of finding the links everytime before you join a class! :dart:
-- You won't have to keep track of different links!
+- You won't have to keep track of different links! :framed_picture:
 - It's one click-join :smile:

 <br />